aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 ## Getting Started

-The following steps describe how to set up the AWS Lambda Powertools (TypeScript) repository on your local machine.
+The following steps describe how to set up the AWS Lambda Powertools for TypeScript repository on your local machine.
 The alternative is to use a Cloud IDE like [Gitpod](https://www.gitpod.io/) or [Codespaces](https://github.com/features/codespaces) for your development.

 ### Setup